 Visits, examinations, consultations, and similar services as listed in this section reflect the wide variations in time and skills required in the diagnosis and treatment of illness or in health supervision.
 The maximum allowable fees apply only when a licensed health care provider is performing those services within the scope of practice for which the provider is licensed; or when performed by a non-licensed individual rendering care under the direct supervision of a physician.

-All providers may report and be reimbursed for codes 97014 and 97810-97814.
+All providers may report and be reimbursed at the lesser of billed charges or MAR for codes 97014 and 97810-97814.